custom-stt

 - No fallback values inside expressions.

-- No dynamic headers or dynamic WebSocket path segments.
+- No dynamic headers or dynamic URL path segments.

 - No binary response handling for STT.